modx-pro/Docs/en/01_Components/01_pdoTools/01_Snippets/02_pdoMenu.md

 ### Template Properties
 These properties specify the chunks that contain the templates to format the parts of the generated menus.
+As stated above, it would make sense to read the Wayfinder docs before using your own chunks, even though the pdoMenu chunk hierarchy is a bit different.
+Most importantly, make sure to include [[+wrapper]] in your chunks.
+Contrary to its name, it is a placeholder for wrappED content (it is similar to [[*content]] in your Resources).
+It will be replaced with your lower-level menu content.
+If you miss it, parts of or the whole menu will not appear without warning.
 Title				| Description
 ------------------------|------------------------------------------------------------------------------------------
 **&tplOuter**			| Chunk to wrap the entire menu block. default: `@INLINE <ul[[+classes]]>[[+wrapper]]</ul>`